Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

 \subsection{Assignment mechanism assumptions}

-We now focus on a special class of assignment mechanism that allow us to define dynamic causal effects.
-The weakest of these requires that the assignment mechanism at time $t$ only depends on past assignments and observed outcomes, so the assignment in a given period may not depend on future nor unobserved past potential outcomes.
+We focus on randomized experiments in which the assignment mechanisms for each period only depend on past assignments and observed outcomes, but not on future potential outcomes nor unobserved past potential outcomes.